This post contains links that we may earn a small commission for at no cost to you read more

-For starters, we will look at recumbent bike rowers like those from Stamina and Avari, and the elliptical rower from Teeter.
+Below in this article, we will look at recumbent bike rowers like those from Stamina and Avari, and the elliptical rower from Teeter.

 But I’m clearly jumping ahead.
 Let’s get some questions and confusions out of the way first before we pick out the best rowing machine for you.

 Rowing strengthens your core and back muscles, among other major muscle groups in your body.
 That’s Fact #1.

 So, yes, there’s no doubt about it, rowing is good for your back.

 Will rowing help resolve an already painful back?
 Like I said earlier, that should be up to your physician to determine.

 The good news is – strengthening your core and back muscles can prevent and ease back pains.
 That’s Fact #2.
 So once your doctor gives you the go signal to start on a regimen, rowing should be on the top of your list.